-Giving House to the Children Tax
+Giving a property to the Children Tax

 Care fees funding is much in the news at the moment with cross party negotiation taking place on the best way to fund care in later life.

 The current position in England and Wales is that if you are worth more than £23,250 (including your home), you will be required to pay for your own social care.
 Nursing i.e. NHS medical care is paid for by the NHS.
 In short, you get your medicine but your board and lodgings you pay for yourself.
-This means that many people have been forced to sell their own home to pay for their care.
+This means many people have been forced to sell their own home to pay for their care.
 There is of course public outcry in that people have worked hard all their lives and then lose all their wealth if they need care.

-I’ll Give My Money Away - Deprivation
+I Will Give My Money Away - Deprivation

 Many people take action to protect their money by spending it or giving it away.
 This may work but it may also be deemed as a deliberate deprivation of assets if you give money away when you already have an illness that may lead to the need for care.
 The only sure fire way to give money or assets away is to do this when you are younger and healthy by using bonds and trusts.
 But what about your home?